 Profile: Arianna Huffington

 She was once described as "the most upwardly mobile Greek since Icarus".
-Arianna Huffington, who founded Huffington Post and has sold the left-leaning news and opinion site to US internet giant AOL, can certainly claim an unconventional career.
+Now Arianna Huffington, who founded Huffington Post, has announced she is leaving the liberal news and opinion site to focus on a new health, wellness and productivity venture.

 Arianna Huffington boasts a varied and accomplished CV - as a Republican then a Democratic commentator, author and political candidate.

-Now, Ms Huffington has confirmed her place as one of America's richest and most influential bloggers, with the sale of her Huffington Post empire to AOL, for a reported $315m (£195.5m).
+Ms Huffington secured her place as one of America's richest and most influential bloggers, with the sale of her Huffington Post empire to AOL, for a reported $315m (£195.5m) in 2011.

-She will lead the newly formed Huffington Post Media Group as its president and editor-in-chief, putting her in charge of the combined firm's editorial content.
+She was made president and editor-in-chief of the Huffington Post Media Group, initially putting her in charge of the combined firm's editorial content.

 "I want to stay forever," she told reporters.
 "The opportunities here are really endless."

-Ms Huffington, a glamorous 61, launched the Huffington Post in 2005 with Kenneth Lerer and other investors.
+Ms Huffington, 66, launched the Huffington Post in 2005 with Kenneth Lerer and other investors.

 Arianna Huffington was born Arianna Stassinopoulos in Athens in 1950.
 Her father was a journalist but she credits her mother for her outlook on life.